 Agile is a value that the Ministry of Supply holds highly, inclusive of design, development, as well as manufacturing.
 The company follows an agile approach to supply-chain management, for example, allowing the company to scale up production to address changing demands in fashion and apparel.
 Today, staying agile means switching to manufacturing and producing masks that are needed to help front-line healthcare workers face the COVID-19 pandemic.

 From 3D printing clothing to masks

 Ministry of Supply has been 3D printing performance clothing for a few years, with some onsite in their Boston store.
-Their seamless blazer 3D Print-Knit, for example, is constructed to enhance versatility and resilience.
-Through fabric prototyping, and rapid design testing, the company has become skilled in agile manufacturing.
+For example, their seamless blazer 3D Print-Knit is constructed to enhance versatility and resilience.
+The company has become skilled in agile manufacturing through fabric prototyping and rapid design testing.

 Shifting to 3D Print-Knit technology allowed Ministry of Supply to meet the demand for manufacturing medical protective equipment in the face of interruptions to the global supply chain.
 With a manufacturing time of less than 9 minutes per Mask°, Ministry of Supply is proving how 3D printed solutions can help get products to market faster during this crucial time.